enginmanap/limonEngine-docs/docs/ExtendingByAPI/CPPAPIReference.rst

 bool setSoundVolume(uint32_t soundID, float volume)
 ---------------------------------------------------

-Sets the volume (gain) of a sound.
+Sets the per-sound volume (gain).
 Returns false if the sound ID is not found or the sound has not started playing yet.

 Parameters:

 #. uint32_t soundID: The ID returned by :ref:`playSound<LimonAPI-playSound>`.
-#. float volume: New gain value.
+#. float volume: New per-sound gain, normalized 0.0..1.0 (1.0 = full volume).
+The effective output is this value multiplied by the sound's channel volume and the master volume (see :ref:`Audio Channels<LimonAPI-audioChannels>`).

 .. _LimonAPI-setSoundLooped: